MuffinTastic/TreeEngine/Docs/Modules & Systems.md

 This approach is necessary due to the separation of object memory between modules.
 The `Sys` namespace's pointers must be assigned in every module or you risk accessing a null pointer.

 The separation of memory also has an unfortunate side effect: Memory allocated in one module cannot be deallocated in another module, which may happen when using standard library shared pointers.
-This necessitates the use of a central memory de/allocation facility in Tree Engine, which has not been written as of the writing of this document.
+This necessitates the use of a central memory de/allocation facility.